hkchengrex/MiVOS/README.md

 2. Install [Blender](https://www.blender.org/).
 (We used 2.82)
 3. Download a bunch of background and texture images.
 We used [this repo](https://github.com/hardikvasa/google-images-download) (we specified "non-commercial reuse" in the script) and the list of keywords are provided in generation/blender/*.json.
 4. Generate a list of configuration files (generation/blender/generate_yaml.py).
 5. Run rendering on the configurations.
-(Not documented in detail, ask if you have a question)
+[See here](https://github.com/hkchengrex/BlenderVOSRenderer) (Not documented in detail, ask if you have a question)

 ### Fusion data